 Immediate, professional care could save your horse’s vision.
-As part of your horses’ annual visit, Professional Equine can examine and diagnose equine ocular diseases or injury.
+As part of your horses’ annual visit, Professional Equine can examine and diagnose equine ocular health, diseases or injury.

 Equine ophthalmic exams can uncover corneal ulcerations, corneal infections, and inflammatory diseases.
-Pressure readings with a Tonopen are also available for horses’ with or suspected of glaucoma.
+Pressure readings with a Tonovet are also available for horses’ with or suspected of glaucoma.
 Remember, the eye is a very sensitive and fragile part of your horse’s body.
 It can be a tremendous source of pain and discomfort when injured or affected by the disease.

 When dealing with a potential problem with your horse’s eye: